 Weave is a peer-reviewed, open access, web-based publication featuring articles on user experience design for librarians and professionals in related fields.
 Our editorial board consists of recognized experts in the field of library UX, and our editorial philosophy is to strive for a balance between theoretical and practical topics.

-Our first issue will be out summer 2014.
+Our first issue will be out in early October, 2014.

 We are looking for two kinds of work:

 - Full length, scholarly articles of relevance to UX in libraries.
 We are interested in publishing innovative and cutting edge research, practical applications and their implications, ideas and speculation about future directions for UX, and reviews of books and publications of interest to UX professionals.
 Interested writers should review our instructions for authors before submitting articles online at http://weaveux.org/submit.

 - The Dialog Box, a new kind of review section.
 Weave's Dialog Box aims to extend beyond the traditional book review section and feature critical dialog not only with books but with other media that set the boundaries of library UX.
 Because we aim to encourage creativity, our submission requirements are flexible.
 But all Dialog Box features will start from and engage an existing “artifact” relevant to library UX.
 Interested writers should review our Dialog Box submission requirements before sending pitches to firstname.lastname@example.org.

 If you do not already have an account, you will need to create one.